Motihari College of Engineering: Academics

-Library

-The Library of MCE Motihari was started in early of 2008 with approximately 400 books and one online resource.
-As of 2021 Library have total 22,404 volumes of books available, which includes 4504 books for Civil, 4477 books for mechanical, 2949 books for CSE, 3919 books for EEE and 4330 books for General engineering subjects.
-Library caters to the information need of its highly demanding faculty members, students, research scholars as well as staff of the Institute, by offering a wide range of Information Technology (IT) based (and value added) services and products.
-The library remains open from 09:00 AM to 4:20 PM, on all working days throughout the year.

 Admissions

 Since 2019, admissions are being taken by UGEAC-BCECEB, which considers JEE-Main merit list as the scoring criterion.

-Students desirous to take admissions must appear in JEE-Main Exam, conducted by National Testing Agency(NTA).
+Students desirous to take admissions must appear in JEE-Main Exam, conducted by National Testing Agency (NTA).

 Earlier, UG admissions were made through the Bihar Combined Entrance Competitive Examination(BCECE) conducted by Bihar Combined Entrance Competitive Examination Board, Under Bihar Combined Entrance Competitive Examination Act, 1995 of Bihar government.

 Although, any student to get admitted in any of the engineering colleges located in Bihar, which uses UGEAC as the admission norm, requires the student to be a bonafide resident of Bihar.

 Curriculum

 The B. Tech. program consists of eight semesters spread over four academic years.
-Motihari College of Engineering is affiliated to Aryabhatta Knowledge University, Patna.
+Motihari College of Engineering is affiliated to Bihar Engineering University, Patna.
 M.Tech. in Computer Science & Engineering and other specialization is expected to start from upcoming academic year after getting mandatory approval from AICTE-New Delhi.